proycon/LaMachine/README.md

 Python software is generally provided through the [Python Package Index](https://pypi.python.org) and can be installed using ``pip install``.

+LaMachine shines as it combines a lot of software, includes complex set-ups, and handles some default configuration.

 #### Q: Why is my LaMachine installation so big??